MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/transforms-variable-substitution.md

 * Web.Release.config
 * Web.Production.config

-and your environment name is **Production**, the transformation is applied for `Web.config` with `Web.Release.config` followed by `Web.Production.config`.
+and your stage name is **Production**, the transformation is applied for `Web.config` with `Web.Release.config` followed by `Web.Production.config`.

 ### XML transformation example